 Carbon Neutral Commitment

 Across our global operations, Lion is committed to reducing our carbon emissions.
-While we continue to drive carbon abatement programs, we are increasingly looking to offset our remaining carbon footprint with certified carbon credits.
+As we continue to drive our carbon abatement programs, we are also offsetting our remaining carbon footprint with certified carbon credits.

 Lion Australia is a Climate Active certified carbon neutral brewer, making us Australia’s first large-scale brewer to achieve this.
 Becoming Climate Active certified has seen us build upon our carbon reduction program with certified carbon credits that offset our remaining organisational carbon footprint.